Have you ever been (cyber) bullied? by HiewKao

 5. Pantip.com anonymous writer tells her younger sister's story that she has been bullied since grade 6.

-Her sister moved out from that school to new school when she was in grade 6 in primary school, but her old classmate did not stop to bully her and provoke other students in her sister's new school to cooperate with her.
+Her sister moved out from that school to a new school when she was in grade 6 in primary school, but her old classmate did not stop bullying her and provoke other students in her sister's new school to cooperate with her.

 ❖ In this case, the semiotics theory has illustrated the symbol as a form of intimidation that the old classmate did to the anonymous’ sister.
 She secretly captured the identity card, contract, and address from anonymous’ sister and mother and intimidated them that she would use it in a bad way.
 This could be a sign that she will use it as blackmail to frighten them and order them to do what she wants.

 6. The saddest story of a Canadian girl named "Amanda Todd".